4R3B3LatH34R7/MyanCalXL/README.md

 # MYANMARCalendarXL
 Routines for Calculation and Conversion between other calendar(s) and Myanmar Calendar as UDFs...\
-As of 04NOV2021, the following usage is possible.\
+As of 04NOV2021, the following usages are possible.\
 Please note that the outputs of the functions are of type: <b>TEXT in Excel/String in VBA</b>.
 ![as UDF](/images/MMRCalXL_in_Excel_asUDF.png)